hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 While they fight, I suggest that all other parties solve this in a way that both secures Denmark and the Danes for the future and effectively helps more of the people <span>who are in need</span>{: .highlight}.

-Help in {nærområderne}.
+<span>Help in {nærområderne}.
 Works.
 If anyone had any doubt, [weekly newspaper] Weekendavisen documented it in an article[^wa] last Friday.
-A report from two universities in Great Britain and the US documents that refugees both stay in {områderne}, when sufficient aid is there, and that the welfare of {områderne} improves---even after peace has been restored, the camps have been shut down, and the Red Cross have gone home.
+A report from two universities in Great Britain and the US documents that refugees both stay in {områderne}, when sufficient aid is there, and that the welfare of {områderne} improves---even after peace has been restored, the camps have been shut down, and the Red Cross have gone home.</span>{: .highlight}

 [^wa]: {}

-That has to be what you call a win-win-win situation :) [sic]
+<span>That has to be what you call a win-win-win situation :)</span>{: .highlight} [sic]

 * * * *

+We have to ensure that the society that was handed over to us by previous generations, and which we value so deeply, is preserved and <span>defended</span>{: .highlight}.

+This can only be dine if we secure both a strong {business community} who can {earn the money back} while being careful with how we spend the money.

+And with regards to the first, let me make it clear that to the Danish People's Party, there is no doubt whatsoever that we need to ensure good {conditions} for growth and production.

+We must ensure that entrepreneurs think it's fun to kick things off in Denmark.
+That you are not overburdened by administrative requirements, and that you can get financing.

+And we need to

 [source]: http://www.danskfolkeparti.dk/Årsmødetaler_tekst_video
 [video]: https://youtube.com/watch?v=JwezewoNt-A
+[nye16]: /nye16/
 [text]: http://www.danskfolkeparti.dk/pictures_org/KTD%20Årsmødetale%202015.pdf
 [Dublin Regulation]: http://mobile.nytimes.com/2015/09/17/world/europe/europe-refugees-migrants-rules.amp.html
 [mainland]: https://www.wolframalpha.com/input/?i=length+of+border+denmark%2C+germany&a=*DPClash.CountryP.input-_*BordersLengths-